 You never know what skills could one day save your life.

-But is blinking Morse code with a light of those obscure skills, and is there any benefit to learning it?
+But is flashing Morse code with a light of those obscure skills, and is there any benefit to learning it?

 Using light for Morse code is very simple.
 Dots are expressed with short bursts of light, while dashes are displayed with longer beams.
 Transmitting Morse code with light provides line-of-sight security, meaning only those that can see the light can receive the transmission.
 A real-world example is the US Navy ships that use signal lamps to communicate during radio silence.